tsaad-dev/drafts/resmgr/draft-bestbar-teas-resmgr-yang.md

 * In general, minimal elements in the model are designated as "mandatory" to allow freedom to vendors to adapt the data model to their specific product implementation.

+* For optional data nodes, default values are specified when multi-vendor implementations can agree on the default behavior.

 * The Network Management Datastore Architecture (NMDA) {{!RFC8342}} addresses modeling state data for ephemeral objects.
 This document adopts the NMDA model